Sixth Form (Years 12 and 13)

 What additional qualifications can students pursue?

-Students can supplement their A Levels with the Extended Project Qualification (EPQ) and additional study periods, as well as various enrichment activities.
+Students can supplement their A Levels with the Extended Project Qualification (EPQ).

 How does Hartland International School support students in making their course choices?

-A team of experienced senior staff, Form Tutors and the schools careers counsellor are all available to guide both students and parents through the process of choosing courses and planning for university applications.
+A team of experienced senior staff, Form Tutors and the school's future pathways councellor are all available to guide both students and parents through the process of choosing courses and planning for university applications.

 What is the Hartland Diploma?